-Terrorism damping political stability efforts but economy to recover in 2017 says IMFTunisia, the first Arab country to rebel against dictatorship, inspired similar revolts across other Arab countries – giving birth to what is now known as the Arab Spring Revolution.
+Tunisia, the first Arab country to rebel against dictatorship, inspired similar revolts across other Arab countries - giving birth to what is now known as the Arab Spring Revolution.

 The Islamist party Ennahda, which led Tunisia's last government but was beaten by Nidaa Tounes in October's parliamentary election, did not field a candidate.
 Essebsi's main opposition came from Moncef Marzouki, the interim president and a human rights campaigner who has cast himself as a guardian of the spirit of the revolution.

-After the instability and associated slowing economic growth, the country rebounded, adopting a new constitution in 2014.
 However, security risks remain as terrorist operations have been staged by jihadi groups affiliated with al-Qaeda such as Uqba Bin Nafi Battalion and others by groups pledging allegiance to the Islamic State.